DFHack/dfhack/docs/Plugins.rst

 the required materials are available, and the job will be unsuspended when the item is created.

-Very useful when combined with `plugins/workflow` - you can set a constraint to always have one or two doors/beds/tables/chairs/etc available, and place as many as you like.
+Very useful when combined with `workflow` - you can set a constraint to always have one or two doors/beds/tables/chairs/etc available, and place as many as you like.
 The plugins then take over and fulfill the orders, with minimal space dedicated to stockpiles.